Sand mining in Tamil Nadu: Illegal mining

 Between 2000-2008 a group of companies including V.V Minerals, Transworld Garnet India, Beach Minerals Company, etc mined over 34 lakh (3.4 million) metric tonnes of raw sand, 9 lakh (900 thousand) metric tonnes of garnet, 8 lakh (800 thousand) metric tonnes of ilmenite, 3,500 metric tonnes of zircon, and 1,350 metric tonnes of rutile, which were mined and stored at quantities far above the legal amount allowed to be mined.
 The miners also tried to hide illegalities by showing waste sand as raw sand.

 In April–May 2017 the Sahoo Committee found that 37,000 metric tonnes of monazite, was sitting in godowns belonging to private beach sand miners.
 With 777 metric tonnes of it being ready for export.
 This was despite the Department of Atomic Energy prohibiting the processing and export of monazite.
 This monazite was stored either mixed in with raw beach sand, or as semi-processed and processed minerals in their godowns, in spite of Atomic Energy Regulatory Board (AERB) requiring it to be stored in AERB approved sites, for regular inspection.
 It was calculated that over 4.6 crore (46 million) metric tonnes of raw sand was required to extract the 23,608 metric tonnes of monazite found in a yard belonging to V.V Minerals alone.

+In 2021, the Tamil Nadu government began conducting a reassessment of stocks of beach sand minerals in sealed godowns based on police reports of illegal transportation of the minerals from the sealed premises.
+The 2018 Sahoo Committee report had assessed the stocks of beach sand minerals in the godowns to be 1.5 crore (15 million) tonnes, however during the reassessment only 1.33 crore (13.3 million) tonnes of stock was found to remain in the sealed facilities, with a calculated shortfall of 16.04 lakh (1.604 million) tonnes of minerals, while 6.62 lakh (662,000) tonnes of additional stock was found to remain in possession of private miners, including 6,448 tonnes of monazite.